On Temporal Graph Exploration: Preliminaries

-\paragraph{Preliminary Results.} We establish some preliminary results that will be useful for the proofs of our main results.
-The following lemma allows us to bound the steps of a temporal walk from one vertex to another vertex in a temporal graph.
+We establish some preliminary results that will be useful for the proofs of our main results.
+We start with a definition.
+Given a temporal graph $\calG$ with vertex set $V$, the {\em temporal subgraph} $\calG'$ of $\calG$ {\em induced} by a vertex set $V'\subseteq V$ is the temporal graph obtained from $\calG$ by replacing the graph $G_i$ in each time step $i$ of $\calG$ by $G_i[V']$.
+Here, $G_i[V']$ denotes the subgraph of $G_i$ that is induced by the vertex set $V'$, using the standard definition of induced subgraphs for static graphs.
+The following lemma allows us to bound the time steps of a temporal walk from one vertex to another vertex in a temporal graph.

-\begin{lemma}[Reachability] Let $\calG$ be a temporal graph with vertex set $V$.
+\begin{lemma}[reachability] Let $\calG$ be a temporal graph with vertex set $V$.
 Assume that an agent is at vertex~$u$.
 Let $v$ be another vertex and $H$ a subset of the vertices that includes $u$ and $v$ and has size $k$.
-If in each of $k-1$ steps the subgraph induced by $H$ contains a path from $u$ to $v$ (which can be a different path in each step), then the agent can move from $u$ to $v$ in these $k-1$ steps. \end{lemma}
+If there exists a set of $k-1$ consecutive time steps starting with some time step~$t$ such that the temporal subgraph of $\calG$ induced by $H$ contains a path from $u$ to $v$ (which can be a different path in each time step) in each of these $k-1$ time steps, then the agent can move from $u$ to $v$ in these $k-1$ time steps. \end{lemma}

-\begin{proof} For $i\ge 0$, let $S_i$ be the set of vertices that the agent could have reached after $i$ steps.
+\begin{proof} For $i\ge 0$, let $S_i$ be the set of vertices in $H$ that the agent could have reached after $i$ time steps (i.e., by the start of time step $t+i$); in other words, we can choose any vertex in $S_i$, and the agent must be able to reach that vertex in $i$ time steps.
 We have $S_0=\{u\}$.
 We claim that as long as $v\notin S_i$, at least one vertex of $H$ is added to $S_i$ to form $S_{i+1}$.
-To see this, consider the graph in step $i+1$.
-By the assumption, the graph induced by $H$ contains a path from $u$ to $v$.
+To see this, consider the graph in time step~$t+i$.
+By the assumption, the graph induced by $H$ contains a path from $u$ to $v$ in time step~$t+i$.
 The first vertex on this path that is not in $S_i$ is added to $S_{i+1}$.
-As $H$ contains only $k$ vertices, there can be at most $k-1$ steps until $v$ is reached.
+Therefore, if $v$ is not reachable by the start of time step $t+i$, then $S_{i+1}\setminus S_i$ is non-empty.
+Since $S_0=\{u\}$ and $H$ contains only $k$ vertices, $v$~must be contained in $S_{k-1}$.